johnwcowan/r7rs-work/TimeAdvancedCowan.md

 using the conventions of `round`, `ceiling`, `floor`, or `truncate`.
 This may cause other fields to change their values as well.

-### Duration fields
+The following procedures
+accept one argument, a duration object.
+Unless otherwise noted, the result values are exact integers.

-`years`: The number of years in the duration.
+`duration-years`: The number of years in the duration.

-`months`: The number of months in the duration.
+`duration-months`: The number of months in the duration.

-`weeks`: The number of weeks in the duration.
+`duration-weeks`: The number of weeks in the duration.

-`days`: The number of days in the duration.
+`duration-days`: The number of days in the duration.

-`hours`: The number of hours in the duration.
+`duration-hours`: The number of hours in the duration.

-`minutes`: The number of minutes in the duration.
+`duration-minutes`: The number of minutes in the duration.

-`seconds`: The number of seconds in the duration.
+`duration-seconds`: The number of seconds in the duration.

-`nanoseconds`: The number of nanoseconds in the duration.
+`duration-nanoseconds`: The number of nanoseconds in the duration.

-`iso-duration-string`: A string beginning with `P` followed by a letter Y, M, W, D, H, M, S, or W and a number, repeated for all the fields with which the date object was created.
+`iso-duration-string`: A string beginning with `P` followed by a letter Y, M, W, D, H, M, S, or W and a number, repeated for all avaiable fields with which the duration object was created.

 `time-object`: A time object of type `duration` equal in length to the duration object.
 It is an error if the `years` and `months`